iesl/paper-header/README.md

+# paperheader
-# A CRF for tagging sections of an academic paper header based on FACTORIE
+A CRF for tagging sections of an academic paper header based on FACTORIE

 ## Header sections supported